 The Worlds of British Sculpture: Sculpture and Empire at St Paul’s Cathedral, c.1796-1916

-The conference is free and open to all but a ticket is required.
-Links to view the presentations will be sent out on Tuesday 21 June.
+The conference was free and open to all.
+Links to view the presentations were sent out a week before the event.

-This is the second international conference of the UKRI-funded research project Pantheons: Sculpture at St Paul’s Cathedral, c.1796-1916, a collaboration between the Department of History of Art at the University of York and St Paul’s Cathedral.
-The Pantheons project’s concluding conference is concerned with the intersections of sculpture and empire at the cathedral between 1796 and 1916.
+This was the second and concluding international conference of the UKRI-funded research project Pantheons: Sculpture at St Paul’s Cathedral, c.1796-1916, a collaboration between the Department of History of Art at the University of York and St Paul’s Cathedral.
+The Pantheons project’s concluding conference was concerned with the intersections of sculpture and empire at the cathedral between 1796 and 1916.

 • The Americas